Nathan Beary Loughstein

 Beetlejuice at The National Theatre (Photo: Norman Reich)

-I have worked with every major theatre that produces musicals in the DC area, and was the resident music director at American University for six years.
+I have worked with resident and regional theatres throughout the Mid-Atlantic and New England, and was the resident music director at American University for six years.
+You can read my full resume here.

 I completed my Ph.D. in Music Theory from Indiana University.
 I wrote a dissertation titled “Through Arrangements of Shadows: Experiences of Reprise in Stephen Sondheim’s Leitmotivic Musicals.”
 You can read it here.